adangel/custom-eclipse/README.md

 own eclipse distribution.
 See the plugin "target-platform-configuration" and the environments configuration.
 8. In the same top-level pom.xml file, update the repository path to your own mirror.
 9. Execute "mvn clean package".
 The result is stored under "distribution/target/products/".

+## Starting Eclipse

+The created eclipse distribution contains two javaagents: lombok and optimizer-for-eclipse.
+If eclipse doesn't start, you maybe need to adjust the paths in `eclipse.ini`.

 ## Plugins